 The term of office for all directors shall be three (3) years.
 At the end of each term, there will be an option to renew for another term.
-No Board member shall serve more than nine (9) consecutive years.
+No Board member shall serve more than nine (9) consecutive years without Executive Committee approval.
 Board terms shall be staggered so that the terms of approximately one-third of the directors' terms shall expire each year.
 The Board of Directors shall make appropriate arrangements to accomplish the staggering of terms.